influxdata/docs-v2/content/flux/v0/stdlib/experimental/array/touint.md

 ## Examples

-### Convert an array of floats to usigned integers
+### Convert an array of floats to unsigned integers

 ```js
 import "experimental/array"